PmagPy/PmagPy/README.md

 ####  Windows Standalone download

 Get started by downloading the zip file (see links below) and putting the resulting folder wherever you wish.
 You’ll need to “extract all” files.
-Inside the PmagPy-Standalone folder you will find icons for installing Pmag GUI and MagIC GUI.
-Double click the program you wish to use and you will be guided the the install process.
+Inside the PmagPy-Standalone folder you will find icons for Pmag GUI and MagIC GUI.
 You’ll find the latest stable release at: https://github.com/PmagPy/PmagPy-Standalone-Windows/releases/latest